Are you trying to find different ways an artist can supplement their income?

 - Social media share buttons

-Your artist website will allow you to promote all of the different products and services your art business offers and you can brand your site so you can easily separate yourself from all of the other artists selling art online.
+Your artist website will allow you to promote all the different products and services your art business offers.
+You can also brand your site so you can easily separate yourself from other artists selling art online.

 How To Launch An Artist WordPress Site With BlueHost

-Launching an artist WordPress site has never been easier.
+Launching an artist’s WordPress site has never been easier.

 First, visit BlueHost and pick which plan works best for your goals.

-Pick a domain name for your artist website.
+Pick a domain name for your artist’s website.